25 Apr What is a Loan and Why Take One Out? Pt2

 Try it and see how long you last.
-We’re conditioned from almost birth to see it, want it and get it and if you can’t afford it on what you have coming in every week, month or fortnight that’s no problem because somebody at some point back in time came up with the novel idea of lending money at a profit.
+We’re conditioned from almost birth to see it, want it and get it.
+If you can’t afford it on what you have coming in every week, month or fortnight that’s no problem.
+That’s because somebody at some point back in time came up with the novel idea of lending money at a profit.

 As the centuries have passed we have become more and more sophisticated in our approaches to money and how we both get it, spend it and save it.

 You don’t even have to leave your chair these days and the money will come to you.
 No more traipsing up and down the High Street going in and out of every bank and mutual society you can find in your hunt for some spending moolah.